-INFP travelers enjoy wandering around new places (mainly cities), observing their surroundings, and studying local history.
-They need time spent a lot of time alone to process the observations and emotions they experience on the road.
+INFP travelers enjoy wandering around unfamiliar places (particularly cities), observing their surroundings, and studying local history.
+They need time spent alone to process the observations and emotions they experience on the road.

 ENFJs are outgoing and caring.
 They love dealing with people and are talented at motivating, leading, and encouraging others.

-ENFJs are natural-born group tour leaders.
-They are experts at planning a well-organized and busy itinerary.
+ENFJs are natural-born group tour leaders, and they are experts at planning a well-organized and busy itinerary.

 INFJs love to help others.
-They make connections quickly, which can make them seem extroverted, but they require considerable time alone to process their experiences.
 They understand and respect others’ emotions and needs.
+They make connections quickly, making them seem extroverted, but they require considerable time alone to process their experiences.

 INFJs seek purpose in their travels.
-You will often find INFPs volunteering abroad, living with local families, and participating in experiences that make a positive impact on the world.
+INFPs often volunteer abroad, live with local families, and participate in experiences that positively impact the world.

 INTP can seem mysterious and aloof.
-They appear to be deep in thought, and it can be hard for other people to read their thoughts and emotions.
+They appear to be deep in thought, and it can be challenging for other people to read their thoughts and emotions.